alam-ora/SolutionsTemplate/README.md

 ![](./images/stacks-info.png)

-4. Configure the variables the cloud resources will need when the stack gets created and when you run the apply job.
+4. Configure the variables the cloud resources will require when creating the Stack, and also when you run the Apply job (next Step).
 Enter the following values in this dialog :

 	* **Tenancy OCID** & **Compartment OCID**.